 When cycling along Cycling Route No. 33, which runs between Gilleleje and Hillerød, you’ll pass Søborg Castle Ruin.

 You can cycle to the castle ruin along Route 33 between Hillerød and Gilleleje.
-If arriving by car, there is a small carpark by Bygaden just outside the town of Søborg – a great destination for a picnic with family and friends.
+If arriving by car, there is a small car park by Bygaden just outside the town of Søborg – an excellent destination for a picnic with family and friends.
 There are picnic tables and benches, BBQs and plenty of grass and boulders to sit on.